yangxue0827/R2CNN_FPN_Tensorflow/README.md

 # Train
 1、Configure parameters in ./libs/config/cfgs.py and modify the project's root directory
 2、Modify ./libs/lable_name_dict.py, corresponding to the number of categories in the configuration file
+3、Choose a model(FPN and R2CNN)
-3、If you want to train FPN:
+If you want to train FPN:
 >python ./tools/train.py

 elif you want to train R2CNN:
 >python ./tools/train1.py

 # Test tfrecord